sprintly/sprintly-ui/README.md

 ## Development

+Note: While there are a handful of npm convenience scripts available for your use, you'll find more incremental tasks in the gulpfile.

 To run a dev server and Browserfy watch tasks, run ```npm run dev```.
-This currently requires including new React components in the example/index.html file for browser viewing/debugging.

-Note: While there are a handful of npm convenience scripts available for your use, you'll find more incremental tasks in the gulpfile.
+For browser viewing/debugging, you'll need to include your new component/s in the example/index.html template.

 ## Testing

-Run tests in the console and open in browser via ```npm test```.
-(Note: localhost:8080/test/ will open automatically when you run tests.
+Run tests in the console and in the browser via ```npm test```.
+(Note: localhost:8080/test/ will open automatically.
 To run in cli-only environment, run ```npm run test-cli```).

 To see Istanbul coverage information, run tests with ```npm test``` to build tests and start the server, and then in a new tab run ```npm run coverage```.
 To view coverage info in the browser, go to localhost:8080/test/coverage/lcov.
 If you are unfamiliar with lcov html reports, note that these allow you to drill down through code files to view per-file coverage data as well as line-by-line coverage.